-I would like to ask: Can the minster update the House on how many of those grads have applied, been invited to an interview, and subsequently been hired and offered teaching positions in our schools?
-Understanding that the minster may not have this information on hand, and if so, I invite the minister to provide that information in her Return to the Oral Questions.
+I would like to ask: can the minister update the House on how many of those grads had applied, been invited to an interview, and subsequently been hired and offered teaching positions in our schools?
+Understanding that the minister may not have this information on-hand, and if so, I invite the minister to provide that information in a return to the oral questions.
 Thank you.

 Hon.
-Pamela Gross: Quana, Mr. Speaker and quana to the member for the questions.
+Pamela Gross: Quana, Mr. Speaker.
+Quana to the member for the question.
 I do have some of that information, but to answer the member's question in full detail, I can share right now what I do have and will provide the rest through oral response.

-Mr. Speaker, this school year, this academic school year 2023-24, we have hired a total of 12 Nunavut Teacher Education Program graduates.
-That doesn't mean that they are all from this academic year, Mr. Speaker, as our colleague noted that there were six graduates this past academic year, and to further answer that, there are four of those are new hires that graduated this past academic year.
+Mr. Speaker, this academic school year, 2023-24, we have hired a total of 12 Nunavut Teacher Education Program graduates.
+That doesn't mean that they are all from this academic year, Mr. Speaker, as our colleague noted that there were six graduates this past academic year, and to further answer that; four of those are new hires graduated this past academic year.
 Thank you, Mr. Speaker.